pdf-raku/PDF-raku/README.md

 ## Overview

-perl6-PDF-Tools is an experimental low level tool-kit for opening, reading, editing and writing PDF files.
+perl6-PDF-Tools is an experimental low-level tool-kit for accessing and manipulating data from PDF files.

-This module intends to make it easy to access and manipulate the low level data structures in a PDF, but does not hide details.
-It does not understand the logical document structure of PDF files.
-You will need some awareness of the PDF internal structures to use it effectively.
-Please see the 'Recommended Reading' section below.
+It handles various compression and encryptions layers in a PDF document, including general streams, object streams, and indirect objects to present a high level view of the underlying data for the purposes of reading, editing and writing or updating of PDF files.

+This module is primarily intended as base for higher level modules.
+It can also be used as a general tool for exploring and checking the contents of a PDF.

-It is possible to construct simple documents and perform simple edits by direct manipulation of PDF data structures.
-However, this module is primarily intended for low-level exploration of PDF internals, or as base for higher level modules.
+It does not understand logical PDF document structure.
+It is however possible to construct simple documents and perform simple edits by direct manipulation of PDF data structures.
+You will need some knowledge of how PDF documents are structured.
+Please see 'The Basics' and 'Recommended Reading' sections below.

-<a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) is being built on this module with the aim of providing a richer set of classes and methods for high-level manipulation of PDF documents.
+<a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) is being built on this module with the aim of
+providing a richer set of classes and methods for high-level manipulation of PDF documents.

 Classes in this tool-kit include: